guyboertje/guyboertje.github.io/_posts/2014-04-21-more-flesh-on-the-interface-bones.md

 end
 {% endhighlight %}

-This means that one can define these Interface mdules like this...
+This means that one can define these Interface modules like this...

 {% highlight ruby %}
 module Interfaces